fznhakiim/Exercise5/README.md

 # Exercise5
-# This is README.md file.
+# The project will use Maven Java
-# It contains description about the project.
+# It will contain some Java code